GLOBAL MARKETS-Omicron vaccine warning triggers fresh global selloff

 MSCI's broadest global equities index which tracks 50 countries .MIWD00000PUS was 0.2% lower and heading for only its third red month of the year.
 It has risen nearly 14% in 2021 whereas emerging market stocks .MSCIEF have lost nearly 6%.

-Risk aversion also hit the currency markets with the U.S. dollar weakening 0.3% versus its main rivals.
-The Aussie dollar's AUD=D3 slide of 0.65% left it at its 12-month low of $0.7093 whereas the Japanese yen - traditionally viewed as safe harbour due to its role as a funding currency - was nearing its highest level of the month at 112.95 yen.
+Risk aversion was also hitting the currency markets with the U.S. dollar weakening 0.5% versus its main rivals.
+The Aussie dollar's AUD=D3 overnight slide of 0.65% scored its 12-month low of $0.7093 whereas the Japanese yen - traditionally viewed as safe harbour due to its role as a funding currency - was near its highest level of the month at 112.98 yen.
 JPY=EBS/FRX

 ECONOMIC HIT